gioblu/BIPLAN/README.md

 "You" (or "Your") shall mean an individual exercising permissions granted by this License.

-"Software" BIPLAN software, associated documentation and configuration files
+"Software" shall mean the source code, associated documentation and configuration files included in the BIPLAN directory

 "License" shall mean the conditions for use, copy, modify, merge, publish or distribute the Software as defined by Section 1 through 3 of this document.